survivejs/react-book/manuscript/03_webpack_and_react.md

 If you haven't seen JSX before it will likely look strange.
 It isn't uncommon to experience "JSX shock", a form of disbelief, until you start to understand it.
 After that it all makes sense.

 In JSX we are mixing something that looks a bit like HTML with JavaScript.
 Note how we treat attributes.
-Instead of using `class` as we would in vanilla HTML, we use `className`, the DOM equivalent.
-Even though JSX will feel a little weird to use at first it will become a second nature over time.
+Instead of using `class` as we would in vanilla HTML, we use `className`, which is the DOM equivalent.
+Even though JSX will feel a little weird to use at first it will become second nature over time.

 Because of virtual DOM the developers of React have decoupled themselves from the limitations of DOM.
 As a result React is highly performant.
 This comes with a cost, though.
 The library isn't as small as you might expect.
 You can expect bundle sizes for small applications to be around 150-200k, React included.
 That is considerably less when gzipped over wire but it's still something.